iiP for Parents and Teachers

 These interventions are recommended in the national guidelines as the most effective interventions in many countries.

-Learn more about the invest in play parent and teacher interventions and how to get trained in the programmes
+Learn more about the invest in play parent and teacher interventions and how to get trained in the programmes.

-Teacher programme
+Teacher Programme

 Those who educate and care for children aged 2-12 years of age have an awesome and daunting task.
 Educators/teachers are the people that children spend most of their time with, outside of their families.
 They are expected to be responsible for student’s academic, social and emotional development as well as their physical health and safety.